Skip to content

 What happens next

-Your application will be reviewed by one of our team to ensure we have all the information we need.
+We will review your application to ensure we have all the information we need.
 We'll contact you if we need any further information.

-Fully completed applications will be reviewed by a panel within 5 working days.
-The panel will either approve or deny your application based on whether you're able to live independently, financially.
+A panel will review fully completed applications within 5 working days (1 week).
+The panel will either approve or decline your application based on whether we believe you're able to live independently, financially.

 If your application is successful, we will provide you with a letter confirming the amount of deposit / rent we will fund.
 You can show this to letting agents.

-We would recommend that you await the decision of the panel before finding a property as the panel will also indicate how much we can fund for the deposit/rent.
+We would recommend that you await the decision of the panel before finding a property.
+The panel will indicate how much we can fund for the deposit / rent.

 Any offer of funds that we make is valid for 3 months to allow time to find a property.
 If a property is not found in 3 months, you'll need to reapply.

-When you find a property, you need to provide an invoice for the amount agreed to be paid to the letting agent.
-You'll also need to sign and return a Grant agreement.
+When you find a property, you will need to provide an invoice for the amount agreed to be paid to the letting agent.
+You'll also need to sign and return a grant agreement before we can release the funds.

 Once you’ve found a property, your letting agent may ask for a “holding deposit” which is usually equal to one week’s rent.
 This is separate and different from the main tenancy deposit.
-You will need to be able to pay this holding deposit yourself.
+You will need to pay this holding deposit yourself.

 Rate this page